ydahal1/ydahal1/jokes.md

+1. Why did the computer go to the doctor?
+   Because it had a virus and needed a byte!

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+2. Why did the software developer go broke?
+   Because he lost his domain in a DDoS attack!

-2. Why do programmers prefer dark mode?
-Because light attracts bugs!

-3. Why did the cyber security expert always carry a pen and paper?
-Because they couldn't remember their password!

-4. How does a computer programmer drink coffee?
-In Java, of course!
+3. Why did the computer go to art school?
+   Because it had a lot of graphic errors!

+4. Why did the programmer quit their job at the bakery?
+   They couldn't handle the constant "bread" crashes!

 [
-Thu Jan 18 01:12:12 UTC 2024
+Fri Jan 19 01:13:01 UTC 2024
  ]